gamerammo/handbook/Onboarding Documents/Product Manifesto.md

 The solution to the "password problem" isn’t faster logins or additional layers of security.
 Instead, we have to work to dismantle the negative, or shame-based, associations with identity by both empowering our users and delivering an experience they can understand and feel positively about.

-**At Gazet, our core product value is clarity.**
+**At Gamer Ammo, our core product value is clarity.**

-Prioritizing clarity means that Gazet will always be accessible and unscary for our users.
+Prioritizing clarity means that Gamer Ammo will always be accessible and unscary for our users.
 It empowers them to feel in control of and protect their identity, as well as understand and engage with the concept of security online.
-Done with beauty, the experience of logging in with Gazet creates a sense of magic and wonder that is impossible to fake.
+Done with beauty, the experience of logging in with Gamer Ammo creates a sense of magic and wonder that is impossible to fake.

 Clarity requires deep empathy and constant refinement.
-It does not always make Gazet faster or safer, but instead, has a positive impact on the way our users *feel*.
+It does not always make Gamer Ammo faster or safer, but instead, has a positive impact on the way our users *feel*.
 This positive feeling is the key to our success, both as a team and a company, and it’s what we should strive for every time we ship something new.